wagonhelm/Deep-Policy-Gradient/README.md

 * [VizDoom](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md)

-There are three ways you can install these packages: by using Docker or by using Native Python & Virtualenv.
+There are two ways you can install these packages: by using Docker or by using native Python 3.5.
 If you use Docker you will not be able to render the environment.

 ### Using Docker

 1. Download and install [Docker](https://www.docker.com/).
 If using Ubuntu 14.04/16.04 I wrote my own instructions for installing docker [here](https://github.com/wagonhelm/ML-Workstation-Installation-Guide#install-docker).

-2. Download and unzip [this entire repo from GitHub](https://github.com/wagonhelm/Visualizing-Convnets), either interactively, or by entering
+2. Download and unzip [this entire repo from GitHub](https://github.com/wagonhelm/Deep-Policy-Gradient), either interactively, or by entering
     ```bash
     git clone https://github.com/wagonhelm/Deep-Policy-Gradient.git
     ```